 In implementing the SASH Program, GRID Alternatives provides opportunities for local volunteers to assist with installations, to engage their communities, and to participate in CSI programs.
-To date, GRID has trained over 13,720 volunteers statewide to help promote and install solar in low-income communities.
+To date, GRID has trained over 18,500 volunteers and job trainees to help promote and install solar in low-income communities, and 15,900 of those in CA since the inception of the SASH Program.
 GRID requires its volunteers to participate in a solar orientation program that educates these potential solar adopters about solar PV and energy efficiency.
 This basic consumer education program will help further the broader CSI goals of promoting the use of solar PV technology statewide and helping build broad-based community support for solar electric technologies and energy efficiency.